 The 1980 Philadelphia Phillies carried the banner for a franchise and a fan base that was marked with frustration, both short-term, long-term and even beyond the baseball diamond.
-The Phillies had not won a World Series since 1915.
+The Phillies had never won the World Series.
 They had lost the National League Championship Series each year from 1976-78.

 And within the framework of 1980 in Philadelphia sports, the 76ers in the NBA and the Flyers in the NHL had each reached their respective Finals and come up short (and if we could look ahead, the Eagles were on their way to losing the Super Bowl).
 Somebody in Philadelphia had to win a title didn’t they?